tess-vu/nighttime-qol/Nighttime Heat and Street-Level Violence Study Using ECOSTRESS Data in Philadelphia.md

 9)  Test spatial autocorrelation in dependent variable using pysal library

-10) Model using statsmodels for Poisson or Negative Binomial
+10) Predictive model using statsmodels for Poisson or Negative Binomial

+11) SHAP implementation

-11) Could also do a spatial regression to see about the residuals and do lag or error or GWR for visualization?
+12) Could also do a spatial regression to see about the residuals and do lag or error or GWR for visualization?
 Optional

-12) Could try a small section or two of block groups with high and low crime for street-level segmentation?
+13) Could try a small section or two of block groups with high and low crime for street-level segmentation?
 Optional

 ## POTENTIAL LIBRARIES / TOOLS